mathelai/github.io/README.md

 - ✅ **Experimental evidence** - Verified for small cases (labeled as "Experimental")
 - 🟡 **Sketches** - Partial proofs with key ideas (labeled as "Sketch")
 - ⚠️ **Unverified claims** - Require mathematical review

-### Recent Corrections
-- **IMO 2025 P1**: Corrected answer is k ∈ {0, 1, n-2} (previously incorrectly claimed as k ∈ {0, 1}).
-Simulation and proof have been updated to reflect the correct triangular pattern construction.

 ## Results Schema